cpp-frug/materials/news/2016_n3_Cpp17_Nouveautes-du-langage.md

   template<typename T> A(T, typename enable_if<sizeof(T) == 4, int>::type = 0);
 };
 struct B : A {
-  using A::A; // déclare les constructeur suivants :
+  using A::A; // déclare les constructeurs suivants :
               //   #1: B(T)
               //   #2: B(T, typename enable_if<...>::type)
               // car maintenant A::A(T, typename enable_if<...>::type = 0)